Rebecca Fishbein: Writing Travel Into Your Story

 Three years later, we finally met Rebecca in person at the wedding of our two friends Zack and Ariella, who coincidentally traveled as a couple around South America for a year before they got married.
 How fitting!

-Since meeting, we’ve followed Rebecca’s accomplishments like the publishing of her first book and her other written published work for online news outlets.
+Since meeting, we’ve followed Rebecca’s accomplishments like the publishing of her first book Affiliate link and her other written published work for online news outlets.
 We didn’t know until we interviewed Rebecca (below) that she has some pretty unique travel interests, and that she wove travel ever-so-thoughtfully into her recent book.
 Let’s find out more!

 Introducing Rebecca Fishbein!